William Morrison, 1st Viscount Dunrossil: Governor-General of Australia

 Morrison held the post of Speaker until 1959, when he announced that he would not be contesting the forthcoming general election but retiring for reasons of health.
-As was customary for former Speakers, he was made a Viscount, taking the title Viscount Dunrossil, of Vallaquie in the Isle of North Uist and County of Inverness.
-Given his health, it surprised many when it was announced shortly thereafter that he had been chosen to succeed Sir William Slim as Governor-General of Australia.
+As was customary for former Speakers, he was made a viscount, taking the title Viscount Dunrossil, of Vallaquie in the Isle of North Uist and County of Inverness.

+Given his health, it surprised many when it was announced shortly thereafter that he had been chosen to succeed Sir William Slim as Governor-General of Australia, leading to 155 MPs voting against the customary bill granting him the traditional pension of £4,000 per annum.
 He was also appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG) that year.
 By this time support for the idea of British governors-general was declining in Australia, but the Liberal Prime Minister, Robert Menzies, was determined to maintain the British link (and, in particular, the Scottish link).

 Dunrossil took office on 2 February 1960.
-He was the first governor-general since Isaac Isaacs (1931–1936) to wear the full ceremonial vice-regal uniform, but despite this was known for having a more relaxed approach than his predecessor.
+He was the first governor-general since Sir Isaac Isaacs (1931–1936) to wear the full ceremonial vice-regal uniform, but despite this was known for having a more relaxed approach than his predecessor.
 Dunrossil suffered from ill health while in office, and his wife frequently deputised for him at ceremonial events.
 He suffered a pulmonary embolism on the morning of 3 February 1961, becoming the first and only governor-general to die in office.
 He was granted a state funeral, and buried at St John the Baptist Church, Reid.
 His Official Secretary throughout his term was Murray Tyrrell.

 Dunrossil was succeeded in the viscountcy by his son, John Morrison, 2nd Viscount Dunrossil, who was a career officer in the Foreign & Commonwealth Office, holding several senior diplomatic appointments, including serving as Governor of Bermuda.
 He was proud to wear his father's vice-regal hat on formal occasions on the island colony.